-Home equity lines of credit (HELOCs) and home equity loans are loans backed by your house, and they’re great ways to borrow money if you’ve paid down a significant portion of your mortgage.
-A HELOC is a line of credit that allows you to borrow as much as you need over time with variable interest, while a home equity loan is a lump sum that is disbursed upfront and paid back in fixed installments.
+Home equity lines of credit (HELOCs) and home equity loans are loans backed by the collateral you have in your home, and both can be a great way to borrow money if you’ve paid down a significant portion of your mortgage.
+However, these two financial products don’t work quite the same.
+A HELOC is a line of credit that allows you to borrow money as needed with a variable interest rate, while a home equity loan is a lump sum that is disbursed upfront and paid back in fixed installments.

-Most home equity loans and HELOCs allow you to borrow up to 85 percent or 90 percent of the value of your home, and they typically have low interest rates and fair terms, since you’re using your home as collateral for the loan.
+Most home equity loans and HELOCs allow you to borrow up to 85 percent of the value of your home, minus your outstanding mortgage balance, and they typically have low interest rates and fair terms, since you’re using your home as collateral for the loan.
+Still, HELOCs and home equity loans are not all created equal.
 Before you settle on a home equity loan or line of credit, you should shop around to find an option with the lowest fees — or no fees if possible.

 - What is a home equity loan?